HUM 229 CW Children’s literature (1-3 units)

 An introduction to the craft of writing for the stage, based on the elements of the traditional stage.
 Students will draw upon classical forms to create plays that are suitable for the modern theatre.

 Students are expected to have some knowledge of the history and elements of Classical and traditional drama.
 They will draw upon those forms to create plays that are marketable in today’s theatre.
 Prerequisite: CW246 or permission of the instructor.

 HUM 248 CW Special Topics in Creative Writing (1-3 units)

 Elective courses will be chosen from courses offered in the MA Humanities Program, at least 3 of which must be in English or American literature; comparative literature; literature in modern or classical languages; cultural studies; or history.

 HUM 299A CW Approaches to Teaching (1 unit)

 Provides instruction and practice in pedagogical method.
 Students act as Teaching Assistants during the term under the guidance of an assigned lead professor.
 Students also read and discuss articles on pedagogy and submit an essay at the end of the semester, covering questions posed by the instructor.
 In addition, successful completion of the course depends upon a positive report submitted by the lead professor.
 The class meets at the beginning of the semester for Teacher Training and on the final weekend for half a day.
 During the semester, students meet on teaching weekends with the instructor for one-hour lunches to discuss practices and issues that arise in their classrooms.

-The internship is designed to apply Humanities education to a “real world” setting.
+The internship is designed to teach students to apply what they have learned in their Creative Writing Program to a “real world” setting.
 On-site experience is required, and the number of hours will determine the number of units earned.
 Development of a professional portfolio, including a positive report submitted by the supervisor, and a report on the experience are required at the completion of the course.
 Internship is selected and mutually agreed upon by student and professor.